 You did the research.
 You exercised and ate well during pregnancy.
 You’ve even been surviving pretty well with a newborn since you gave birth.
 You even heard that the weight just “falls off” while you’re breastfeeding!
-But you’re still not losing weight while breastfeeding, and you’re starting to get frustrated.
+But you’re still not losing your weight postpartum while breastfeeding, and you’re starting to get frustrated.

 There could be many different reasons for not losing the baby weight since you gave birth, but there are five common reasons you’re still packing on the pounds.

 Let’s take a look at each reason you’re not losing weight while nursing a baby and some possible solutions.

 Arbonne’s 30 Days to Healthy Living While Nursing

 *For the purposes of this article, I will continue to use the terms breastfeeding, nursing, and chestfeeding interchangeably.
 The terminology is changing to become more trans-inclusive, which I wholeheartedly support.

 Not Losing Weight While Breastfeeding?
 These Can Help